Autism and Puberty

 We have used everything from birth control pills to IUD’s, from pads and tampons to the cup and period panties.

 Another fun note, an IUD does not work if you have a mobile uterus, which you probably won’t know about until you get an IUD.
+Nothing like having an IUD inserted only to have it removed.

 A mobile uterus.